arnobt78/eBookStore-ReactWebsite/README.md

 Open up your terminal and bootstrap a new React app by: `npx create-react-app`

-Then go to that project folder, and write this command via terminal from your project folder: `npm install react-router-dom`
+Then go to that project folder, and write this command via terminal from your project folder: `npm i react-router-dom`

-(For more details about React-Router, visit: https://reactrouter.com/en/main )
+(For more details, visit: https://reactrouter.com/en/main and https://www.npmjs.com/package/react-router-dom )

 ## To Install json-server-npm and json-server-auth-npm